chengli1986/571e/README.md

 ### Notes

 * Be careful about the working set size and their corresponding blocks and threads; for example, when working set is 512, i.e. N=512, if only 1 block is used, the thread number has to be set to 512 otherwise there will not be enough threads running the calculation; however, it depends how you write your kernel.
+Also, another example is matrix transpose, when N=32 meaning that matrix size is 32 by 32, setting the threads per block to be 32 seems to trample the data easily.
+Not clear now it's due to shared memory or something else.

 * For atomic operation, sm_11 needs to be added to Makefile so that atomicAdd() function can be recognized.